ursatile/css4eng/304-using-css-grid.md

     <figcaption>CSS Grid Tracks</figcaption>
 </figure>

-The boundaries around the grid and between adjacent tracks are known as *grid lines* - and no, there's no way to make them visible the way you can with table cell borders.
+The boundaries around the grid and between adjacent tracks are known as *grid lines* - and before you ask, there's no way to use CSS to make them visible the way you can with table cell borders.

 <figure>
     <img src="./images/css-grid-lines.png" alt="CSS Grid Tracks">